 All children have equal access and inclusive rights to the curriculum regardless of their gender, race, disability or ability.
 We plan learning opportunities which are differentiated for the performance of all groups and individuals.
 Alexander Hosea Primary School is committed to creating a positive climate that will enable everyone to learn free from any intimidation and harassment and to achieve their full potential.

 Conclusion

 Home learning is valued through:

-- a variety of presentations to an audience of children and adults - using it for display purposes - its positive impact upon personal development, progress and attainment.
+- A variety of presentations to an audience of children and adults. - Using it for display purposes where relevant. - Recognising its positive impact on personal development, progress and attainment.